tushal13/OrbitVision-Explore-the-Wonders-of-the-Universe/README.md

 ## License

-OrbitVision is an open-source project distributed under the [MIT License](LICENSE).
+OrbitVision is an open-source project distributed under the [GT License](LICENSE).
 You're free to use, modify, and share the code, subject to the terms specified in the license.

 ## Acknowledgments